 A Precision Converter FPGA Integration Journey

-This workshop goes through the whole stack for the integration of a precision converter using an FPGA.
+This workshop goes through the whole stack for the integration of a precision converter using an FPGA, demonstrating how to achieve maximum performance with the SPI Engine Framework.

 Introduction